 There are two procurement methods available: The Invitation for Bid and Contract (IFB) and the Request for Proposal (RFP).
 When an SFA is contracting for their food service there are a lot of factors to consider when determining what is the best procurement method for your SFA.
 The SFA needs to determine their needs, goals, and priorities prior to determine which procurement method best suits the situation.
 Please review the

-RFP Vs. IFB Comparison Chart
+RFP Vs. IFB Comparison Chart for more information.

 If an SFA wants to utilize the RFP method,